 - develop and extend specialist services dealing with child and/or woman abuse

 - undertake policy development at a local, regional or national level where you have responsibility for delivering support and advocacy services, coordinating multi-agency forums and/or improving the response of the criminal justice and/or health sectors

-- deliver government and/or agency policy commitments with respect to safeguarding children, addressing domestic violence, rape, female genital mutilation (FGM), forced marriage, sexual exploitation and other forms of violence against women
+- deliver government and/or agency policy commitments for safeguarding children, addressing domestic violence, rape, female genital mutilation (FGM), forced marriage, sexual exploitation and other forms of violence against women

-By the end of this course, you will be able to critically assess explanatory frameworks and contemporary policy.
+By the end of this course, you'lll be able to critically assess explanatory frameworks and contemporary policy.
 During the first three days of the course, you'll focus on critical analysis of theories, definitions and research methods, including a historical overview.
 More detailed attention will then be paid to:

 - intimate partner violence

 - harmful traditional practices, eg female genital mutilation and honour crimes